pmiguelpinto90/ShiftDisplay/README.md

   - NEW: added static drive
   - NEW: added clear() function
   - NEW: leading zeros in set functions
+  - NEW: support for custom display modules (fix for issue #1)
   - CHANGE: in set functions, every type of number has the same possible args
   - CHANGE: default decimal places is now 1
   - CHANGE: renamed show() to update() and changed its behaviour